Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 SEBON's 2026 amended Securities Issue and Allotment Guidelines mandate a minimum 10-unit allotment for every applicant when an IPO is oversubscribed.
 This replaced the older 40/60 retail/institutional split with a flat per-applicant floor.

-The cost of over-applying isn't huge, but it's real:
+The cost of over-applying is small, but real:

 - Opportunity cost on blocked cash.
 Rs 25,000 blocked for 14 days at 8% FD-equivalent = roughly Rs 75 per IPO.
 Across 8–10 IPOs a year, that's Rs 600–750 in foregone interest from cash you never needed to block.